Qzen-roi/TermuxGui/README.md

 Graphical User Interface of Termux Emulator also Uh have to install Termux:Api from F-Droid

-bash requirement
+copy this all past it in your termux 👇

 apt update;
 apt upgrade -y;
-apt install git wget -y;
+apt install git -y;
 git clone https://github.com/Qzen-roi/TermuxGui;
 cd TermuxGui;
 chmod +x termux-gui;